wahidfarid/tablecheck-weatherapp/README.md

 - [x] Refactor existing unit tests and implement more
 - [x] Remove weather icon font and only import needed icons as SVGs
 - [ ] Page insights testing
-- [ ] Dynamic youtube Video backgrounds based on weather
+- [~] Dynamic youtube Video backgrounds based on weather (Partially implemented, found out that there's a rather strict quota limit for the youtube api. i'll need to refactor a big portion of what i've already implemented to use a different API to get around this limitation,)
 - [ ] E2E testing
 - [ ] Visualize machine states